haidarim/exjobb2024/README.md

 - [Zipper.cs](serverSim_axamModule/ServerSim/ServerSim/utils/Zipper.cs)
 - [KeyValueString.java](./ignitionModule/ignitionClientAxam/axClient/src/util/KeyValueString.java)

-## Using in Designer:
+## Using client module in Ignition Designer:
-In the current file directory there is a script file that show how the module can be used later in Ignition Desigenr using Scripting.
+In the current file directory there is a script file that shows how the client module can be used in Ignition Desigenr using Scripting functionality.